FC Ruggell

-FC Ruggell is a Liechtensteiner amateur football (soccer) team that plays in Ruggell.
+FC Ruggell is a Liechtensteiner amateur football team that plays in Ruggell.
 They currently play in the Swiss Football League, in 2.
 Liga, which is the sixth tier of Swiss football.
 Like all Liechtensteiner clubs, they play in the Swiss football pyramid.

-They've made the final of the Liechtenstein Football Cup on 7 occasions, most recently in 2019, where they lost 3–2 against FC Vaduz.
+They have reached the final of the Liechtenstein Football Cup on 7 occasions, most recently in 2019, where they lost 3–2 against FC Vaduz.

 History

 Formation and early years (1958–1970)

 The club was founded after 10 sports enthusiasts from Ruggell met at the Gasthaus Rössle - a local Inn - at midday of 9 March 1958.
 The first match played under the name FC Ruggell was in the Liechtenstein Junior Tournament in Triesen, which Ruggell's Youth C-Team took place in, with their first match happening on 7 September 1958.
 The following year the club competed in a senior league match for the first time, spending the 1959/60 season in the Swiss 4.
 Liga.
 In 1963 the club reached the final of the Liechtenstein Cup for the first time, losing 3:1 against FC Schaan.
 The team won its first honour in 1970, winning the league title in 4.
 Liga but losing the promotion playoffs to FC Gams.